A Geometry-Based View of Mahalanobis OOD Detection: Comparative Study of Self-Supervised Models

+\paragraph{Evaluation protocol.} Following OpenOOD~\citep{10.5555/3600270.3602632}, ImageNet-1K serves as the in-distribution (ID) dataset (train features for fitting; validation for ID testing).
+We report $\mathrm{FPR}@95$ for distinguishing ImageNet validation from each of the five OOD benchmarks: NINCO~\citep{bitterwolf_or_2023}, iNaturalist~\citep{Horn_2018_CVPR}, SSB-Hard~\citep{bitterwolf_or_2023}, OpenImages-O~\citep{OpenImages2}, and Textures~\citep{Cimpoi_2014_CVPR}.
+Unless stated otherwise, we fit class means $\{\mu_k\}$ and a tied covariance $\Sigma$ on ImageNet-1K training features and evaluate OOD scores on the ImageNet validation set versus each OOD dataset.

-\paragraph{Key Insights (Figure~\ref{fig:ood_study_mds_ninco_compact})} \emph{(1) RMD consistently improves performance} over standard Mahalanobis distance, with the largest gains in models pretrained—but not fine-tuned—on ImageNet.
-For example, RMD markedly boosts the OOD detection of EVA02-In21k and ViT-In21k, matching or surpassing their fine-tuned counterparts.
-This weakens the usual correlation between in-distribution accuracy and FPR and yields more uniform score distributions. \emph{(2) Classification accuracy is not a reliable proxy for OOD performance}.
-Substantial accuracy gaps (often $>10\%$) do not necessarily translate into improved detection, though we observe a mild correlation along the fine-tuning sequence In1k $\rightarrow$ In22k-In1k $\rightarrow$ large In22k-In1k models (complete results in Appendix~\ref{app:cross_model_performance}).
+\paragraph{Results (Figure~\ref{fig:ood_study_mds_ninco_compact}).} RMD improves over the standard Mahalanobis distance in most settings, with the largest gains for models that are pretrained but not fine-tuned on ImageNet.
+Notably, RMD substantially improves OOD detection for EVA02-In21k and ViT-In21k, in some cases matching or exceeding the performance of their ImageNet-fine-tuned counterparts.
+This weakens the typical association between in-distribution accuracy and FPR, and produces more consistent score distributions across models.
+At the same time, classification accuracy is not a reliable proxy for OOD performance: large accuracy gaps (often $>10\%$) do not necessarily yield better detection.
+We observe only a mild trend along the fine-tuning sequence In1k $\rightarrow$ In22k-In1k $\rightarrow$ larger In22k-In1k models; full results are reported in Appendix~\ref{app:cross_model_performance}.